aman1002/FlashFrozen/images/readme.md

-#Contains imgages used in the gallery.
+#Contains images used in the gallery.